 When I was a 16-year-old teenager who got my driver’s license for the first time, I was taught a few rules of car maintenance.
 I was taught a few basic things to ensure that the car I purchased was well taken care of.
 As I venture into being the parent of an almost 16-year-old child, I am trying to recall what things were taught to me about maintaining your car.
 Since Cars.com asked me to write a post, I figured this would be the perfect time to share a few tips for maintaining your car.
-Here are some things that I have always known you should do to ensure that your car is well maintained.
+Here are some things that I have always known you should do to ensure that your car is well maintained, these are especially important if you buy older cars for your teenager.

 Tips for Maintaining Your Car